-Service work looks much more professional when placing tools on a Work Mat.
+Service work looks more professional when placing tools on a Work Mat.

-Heat resistant to 120 degrees for moderate protection against sparks or solder.
+Heat resistant up to 120 degrees for moderate protection from hot tools.

-Rubber mats are highly durable and will last for hundreds of service & repair jobs.
+Highly durable rubber will last for hundreds of service & repair jobs.

-Work mats are compact, portable & they roll out laying flat without curling back up.
+Compact, portable & it will roll out laying flat without curling back up.